 You will undertake Level 1 Functional Skills in English and Maths unless exempt.
 These are assessed via online examinations and practical assessments.

 Ideally you will hold a minimum of four GCSEs from A*-C grade.
 You will need to be living and working in England in a suitable healthcare setting, within a 90 minute radius of our Huntingdon centre and earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship within 16-24 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.

-If you have a level 4 (or above) qualification, from May 2017 you are now still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
-If your existing qualification is in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 2 Diploma in Medical Administration as a standalone qualification.
+If you have a level 2 (or above) qualification in a similar subject you may not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 2 Diploma in Medical Administration as a standalone qualification.

 Apprenticeship fees are payable by the employer.
 Prior to commencing the course an invoice will be issued for the total course fee.
 There are, however, several payment options to choose from:

 - Full Fee: Payment in full before the beginning of the course